-Given that, we used Alpha’s on-demand user insights platform to go directly to brokers and decision-makers in SMB insurance marketplaces, and evaluate opportunities for technologies to improve key workflows and experiences.
+Given that, we used Alpha’s rapid consumer feedback platform to go directly to brokers and decision-makers in SMB insurance marketplaces, and evaluate opportunities for technologies to improve key workflows and experiences.
 You can read the full report here.

 To begin, we surveyed brokers about their pain points around quoting and origination.
 Overall, brokers primarily complained about the inefficient and time-consuming process to input client information.
 This in turn, led to a slower turnaround time in generating quotes for clients.

 We asked brokers about how they’d improve workflows and tools and received numerous ideas.
 We’ve included some of the most interesting below:

 “Fast generating quotes > After acceptance of offer, e-signatures allowed for clients to sign required documents > Easy access to insurance certificates”